m1nka/blog/_posts/2026-02-13-unified-multi-cloud-cost-analytics-oci-focus-reports-to-bigquery.markdown

 image: /images/posts/focus-oci-gcp.webp
 date: 2026-02-13T15:08:09.253Z
 ---
-If you run workloads on both Google Cloud and Oracle Cloud Infrastructure — whether through [Oracle Interconnect for Google Cloud](https://www.oracle.com/cloud/google/), [Oracle Database@GCP](https://cloud.google.com/oracle/database), or simply using both platforms side by side — you probably know the pain of dealing with multiple billing formats, portals, and reports.
+If you run workloads on both Google Cloud and Oracle Cloud Infrastructure — whether through [Oracle Interconnect for Google Cloud](https://www.oracle.com/cloud/google/interconnect/), [Oracle Database@Google Cloud](https://cloud.google.com/oracle/database), or simply using both platforms side by side — you probably know the pain of dealing with multiple billing formats, portals, and reports.
 Comparing costs across GCP and OCI shouldn't require spreadsheets and manual work.

 I recently built a tool that solves this problem by syncing OCI billing data into BigQuery in a format that's compatible with GCP's own cost exports.
 The repo is available here: [oci-focus-to-bigquery](https://github.com/m1nka/oci-focus-to-bigquery).

 ## What is FOCUS?

-The key ingredient that makes this possible is [FOCUS](https://focus.finops.org/) (FinOps Open Cost & Usage Specification).
+This is possible using [FOCUS](https://focus.finops.org/) (FinOps Open Cost & Usage Specification).
 FOCUS is an open specification that defines a common schema for billing data across cloud providers.
 The idea is simple: instead of every cloud provider inventing their own billing format, they all export data in the same standardized format.
 This makes it significantly easier to compare and analyze costs across providers.

 Both Oracle Cloud and Google Cloud now support FOCUS: